DigitalHugManitees/DH_Topic_Workshop/README.md

 ## Output
 This notebook will output a .txt file of all text in the document.
 Text can be incomplete due to damage on the original document, unusual typefaces, or scan quality issues.
+OUtput will also include an html file that is a topic map of the specified number of topics and terms within those topics.
+Individual documents can be identified by cluster from the output spreadsheet exported as a .csv.

 ### dependencies
 ####OCR